PRANAV8966/flightsSearchService/README.md

 # Welcome to Flight Booking and Searching service

-## Porject Setup
+## Project Setup
-- clone the project on your local
+- clone the project on your local.
 - execute `npm install`on the same path as of root directory of the downloaded project.
 - create a `.env` file in the root directory and the following environment variables.
     -`PORT = 3000`